vfey/biocpr/Markdown/README.md

 ### Disclaimer

 CORPLOT tool is intended for visualization purpose only and should not be used for treating or diagnosing human subjects.

 ### Availability

-The source code and installation instructions can be obtained from []gitlab](https://gitlab.utu.fi/dhajam/corplot)
+The source code and installation instructions can be obtained from [gitlab](https://gitlab.utu.fi/dhajam/corplot).

 ### Required Software

 CORPLOT requires additional inhouse R packages in-order to run.
-The required pacakages can be obtained from this [link](https://gitlab.utu.fi/dhajam/corplot)
+The required pacakages can be obtained from this [link](https://gitlab.utu.fi/dhajam/corplot).

 ### Frequently asked questions

-Please refer to the [FAQ](https://gitlab.utu.fi/dhajam/corplot/blob/master/Markdown/FAQ.md) here
+Please refer to the [FAQ](https://gitlab.utu.fi/dhajam/corplot/blob/master/Markdown/FAQ.md) here.